SAP-archive/teched2020-DEV268/README.md

 The requirements to follow the exercises in this repository are...

+- You have created a trial account on SAP Cloud Platform: [Get a Free Trial Account on SAP Cloud Platform](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+- You have installed the ABAP Development Tools (ADT).
+[Get the ABAP Development Tools (ADT)](https://tools.hana.ondemand.com/#abap), section „Procedure“.
+- You have prepared your ABAP Trial which can be easily be done via the [SAP Cloud Platform cockpit](https://cockpit.hanatrial.ondemand.com) in just 3 steps.
+  - Click on Enter **Your Trial Account**.
+  - Click on **Boosters** in the menu on the left hand side
+  - Choose the tile **Prepare an Account for ABAP Trial** and follow the wizard

+For a detailed step-by-step description check out our [Onboarding Tutorial](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/720c423ef1a8498ab690cf0e5512ba50.html#loio720c423ef1a8498ab690cf0e5512ba50__Create_ABAP_Trial_Instance).

 ## Exercises

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.